by Fr Wiseman Nkomo

 Humility is the best teacher of dependence and nothingness.

 At first glance the first reading seems to be emphasising the benefits that one gets when he humbles himself/herself.
 An attentive reflection however reveals to the reader the understanding that through one’s humility others get the right to show their worth.
 In verse 3 we hear that he who conducts his affairs with humility is loved.
 This humility gives the lover an opportunity to offer his love to the beloved.
 Again in relation to God we are told that the humility of the great is a sign of dependence on God who gives to all the honour that is theirs.
 This type of humility is one that reveals our nothingness and need of both God and neighbour, so today we are given the lesson to be able to say through our actions “MY BROTHER and SISTER I NEED YOU” and again to say “MY GOD I DEPEND ON YOU.”
 The second reading exhorts us not to worry about how we are to address our need and dependence to God for we have Jesus who is our mediator and the angels our intercessors.

-Continue reading “Reflection for the thirteenth Sunday in Ordinary time – Year C”
+Continue reading “22nd Sunday in Ordinary Time – Year C”